Engineering Scholars as Engaged Scholars

 - You should demonstrate a commitment to providing service to underserved communities through previous experiences.

-- You must be able to participate in an orientation program that takes place during Welcome Week, sign up for a special one-credit seminar in the fall, and register for the designated American Cultures course in the spring.
+- You must be able to participate in the fall seminar series, and register for the designated American Cultures course in the spring.
+Please note that most workshops in the fall seminar series will take place on select Wednesdays from 5-6:30 PM.